keiserlab/keiserlab.github.io/collections/_people/luca_ponzoni.md

 jobtitle: Machine Learning Scientist
 bio: Relay Therapeutics
 type: alumn
-excerpt: "Postdoctoral Scholar (2019-2022).
+excerpt: "Postdoctoral Scholar, 2019-2022.
 Luca obtained his PhD in Physics and Chemistry of Biological Systems at SISSA, Trieste (Italy).
-As a postdoc in the Bahar lab "
+As a postdoc in the Bahar lab a"
 header:
   teaser: /assets/images/people/bio-ponzoni.jpg
 papers: